Silly-Bytes/hate-java/entry.md

 ...
 No, it's not!

-Not everything is a goddammit object.
+Not everything is a object.
 Have you ever read Java code?
 It's full of actions dressed like objects: Mutator, Traverser, Factory, Maker, Creator, Generator, Mediator, Eliminator.
 So you don't *mutate*, *traverse* or *create* anything, instead you **force** an **object** that can do that.

 Ok some of that stuff can be useful for *well used* design patterns and a good design, but most of the time is not!